Scheduler internals in Go ↔ Java: how your code is actually executed

 Go and Java use fundamentally different models: Go — M:N scheduler (many goroutines on fewer threads), Java — 1:1 (thread = OS thread).
 This affects everything: latency, scalability, behavior under locks.

 Let's break down the key mechanisms: parking/unparking, work stealing, queues, netpoller, and preemption.
-This is not just theory — this is why some code "flies," while others suddenly freeze.
+This is not just theory — it's why one code "flies" while another suddenly freezes.

 Goroutine parking / unparking